acrucetta/mente/src/md/epigraphs.md

 “Practical men, who believe themselves to be quite exempt from any intellectual influences, are usually the slaves of some defunct economist." - John Maynard Keynes

 Hard work is a competitive advantage.
 Even the belief that hard work is a competitive advantage is itself now a competitive advantage. - Balaji Srinivasan

+When you take the time to sit alone with your thoughts, you can find who you want to be; not who your parents want you to be, not who your friends want you to be, and definitely not who some shyster on Instagram or TikTok wants you to be. - Arnold S.

+Choosing to be nice is strength.
+Feeling compelled to always be nice is weakness.
+Choosing when to be disagreeable, when required, is strength.
+Always being disagreeable is weakness. - Mark Manson